-Jesse Nusbaum is a sculptor best known for his bronze, hyper-realistic animals.
+Jesse Nusbaum, a sculptor from Connecticut, is best known for creating realistic bronze animals.
 “I strive to replicate the actual subject,” explained the artist during a recent interview, “utilizing micro-detail encourages an intimate, close-up view.”
 Nusbaum’s commitment to fidelity is displayed in a unique technique he developed to highlight surface details.
 The resulting sculptures appear so lifelike that viewers have reported feeling like they have “experienced a face-to-face encounter with the actual animal.”

 In November 2017, Nusbaum was inducted into the Silvermine Guild of Artists, one of the youngest artists to become a member of the guild.

 Nusbaum is represented by Zenith Art & Fashion gallery in Miami, Fla., located at 1440 Biscayne Blvd (786-409-8530).
 Currently, the gallery has 6 of Nusbaum’s bronze sculptures on exhibit.

 Nusbaum’s work also has been featured in numerous exhibitions in the tri-state area at venues including Carriage Barn Arts Center in New Canaan; Greenwich Art Society in Greenwich; Mamaroneck Artist Guild in Mamaroneck, N.Y.; Stamford Art Association in Stamford; Martin Art Gallery in Allentown, Penn.; Limner Gallery in Hudson, N.Y.; Ridgefield Artist Guild in Ridgefield, Conn.; and online with AreaArtist.com, of which he is a member.

 His Husky sculptures are on display in the University of Connecticut men’s and women’s basketball trophy cases in recognition of their national championships.